Tsu-gu/tsubuntu/README.md

 ![logo](https://raw.githubusercontent.com/Tsu-gu/tsubuntu/main/showcase/tsubuntu-logo-fedora-debian-buntu.png)

 The main point of this script is to tweak Ubuntu to behave the way I like it, and then tweak other distros to behave as close to this setup as possible.
+My effort is mainly focused on Ubuntu and Debian.
 ```

 wget -q https://raw.githubusercontent.com/Tsu-gu/tsubuntu/main/tsubuntu.sh && chmod +x tsubuntu.sh && ./tsubuntu.sh